robenkleene/audio-references/ableton-live/tasks/ableton-live-mastering-2.md

 4. Find the fundamental frequency of the kick drum by using the a stop in the `EQ Eight`
 5. Choose `Filter Type: Notch` (looks like a hill)
 6. For the `Glue Compressor`, set the `Attack` a bit slow, around `8 ms`, and the `Release` faster, like `3 ms`
+7. Adjust the `Glue Compressor > Threshold` by ear